Shreela Flather, Baroness Flather: Politics

-She has also been a teacher of English as a second language and a member of the Conservative Women's National Committee.
-Flather has been recognised as Asian of the Year 1996.
-She has served senior posts in various organisations involved in refugee, community, race relations and prison work.
+Flather was also at one time a teacher of English as a second language and a member of the Conservative Women's National Committee.
+Flather was recognised as Asian of the Year 1996.
+She had served senior posts in various organisations involved in refugee, community, race relations and prison work.
 She was also shortlisted for the Grassroot Diplomat Initiative Award in 2015 for her outspoken work on women's rights, and she remains in the directory of the Grassroot Diplomat Who's Who publication.

 As a member of the House of Lords, she gained attention for wearing a sari and for being among the first ethnic minorities in the house.

-Flather is a distinguished supporter of Humanists UK and an honorary associate of the National Secular Society.
-She is one of the Vice Chairs of the All-Party Parliamentary Humanist Group.
-She lives in Maidenhead.
+Flather was a distinguished supporter of Humanists UK and an honorary associate of the National Secular Society.
+She was one of the Vice Chairs of the All-Party Parliamentary Humanist Group.
+She lived in Maidenhead.

-She is patron of the UK population concern charity, Population Matters. she has been a board member of Marie Stopes for 17 years.
+Flather was patron of the UK population concern charity, Population Matters.
+She had been a board member of Marie Stopes for 17 years.

-Her most important contribution has been to help create a memorial to the volunteers from the Indian Subcontinent, Africa and the Caribbean who fought with the British in two World Wars.
+Perhaps her most important contribution was to help create a memorial to the volunteers from the Indian Subcontinent, Africa and the Caribbean who fought with the British in two World Wars.
 These volunteers who number nearly 5 million had all but been forgotten.
 Her own father volunteered in the First World War and was a stretcher bearer in Mesopotamia.
 The Memorial Gates stand on Constitution Hill near Hyde Park Corner.

 In September 2011 during a Parliamentary debate on welfare, she singled out Bangladeshi and Pakistani immigrant communities in the United Kingdom and accused them having a large number of children in order to be able to claim welfare benefits.
-She claimed the issue did not apply to British families of Indian origin as they “they are like the Jews of old.
+She claimed the issue did not apply to British families of Indian origin as “they are like the Jews of old.
 They want their children to be educated.”
 Her comments were not well-received by the government.
 Labour Party MP Michael Dugher later condemned her and said that her views were “ignorant” and unacceptable - she later admitted that her statement had “gone too far.”

-Flather made further controversial comments in November 2012, when she defended Conservative election strategist Lynton Crosby, during an incident where he used an offensive term referring to Muslims at a meeting when he was working for Mayor of London, Boris Johnson.
+Flather made further controversial comments in November 2012, when she defended Conservative election strategist Lynton Crosby, during an incident in which he used an offensive term referring to Muslims at a meeting when he was working for Mayor of London Boris Johnson.
 She said: "I don’t condone swearing, but Lynton is right to say it is pointless for the Conservatives to chase Muslim votes.
 They are all on benefits and all vote Labour."

 In 2015 she again was accused of bigotry for implying that consanguineous marriages, which are common in India and account for up to 23% of marriages in South India, were uniquely problematic in the Pakistani community.
 She also called for a ban of Halal meats in the UK.